mark-me/mark-me.github.io/_pages/tutorials/network-graphs-with-ggraph/network-graphs-with-ggraph.md

   scale_color_brewer(palette="Set1") +
   theme_void()
 ```
 Before we draw the graph the random seed is set, the ggraph function uses to put the nodes on the grid.
+The _geom_edge_link_

 This results in the graph.
 <img src="/_pages/tutorials/network-graphs-with-ggraph.png" alt="" width="508" height="333" align="center"/>